matthewkrakower/ML-Pipeline-March-Madness/README.md

 Once the containers are up, you can access the Airflow UI at http://localhost:8080.
 The username is march and password is madness.

 <img width="1506" height="810" alt="Image" src="https://github.com/user-attachments/assets/d3ace428-37f2-4e07-931c-0b611d3aefc0" />

-This pipeline starts with the csv file 'MM_KP' in the 'data' folder.